nazmulidris/developerlife.com/_posts/2021-03-13-IJ-idea-plugin-advanced.md

 }
 ```

-Note the call to `ProgressManager.checkCanceled()`.
-A subclass would have to make sure to call `super.visitElement(...)`
+Note about the call to `ProgressManager.checkCanceled()` above - A subclass would have to make sure to call
-to ensure that this cancellation check is actually made.
+`super.visitElement(...)` to ensure that this cancellation check is actually made.

+> #### Dispatching UI events during `checkCanceled()`.
+>
-> 💡 Dispatching UI events during `checkCanceled()`.
-There is a mechanism for updating the UI during write actions, but
-> it seems quite limited.
+> There is a mechanism for updating the UI during write actions, but it seems quite limited.
 >
 > - A `ProgressIndicator` may choose to implement the `PingProgress` interface.
 If it does, then
 >   `PingProgress.interact()` will be called whenever `checkCanceled()` is called.
 For details see